 - Recording & charting data

-The step-by-step, instructional manual guides you through five experiments and includes suggestions for more food chemistry projects to tackle independently.
+This food science kit's step-by-step instructional manual guides you through five hands-on experiments; it even includes suggestions for more food chemistry projects to tackle independently.
 Use the included charts to record results.
 With your kitchen or classroom as the food chemistry lab, test whatever interests you!

 - 5 lab-grade chemicals

 - Lab manual & wax pencil

 See our kitchen chemistry experiment ideas below for some food chemistry science fair project inspiration!

 Science Fair Project Ideas:

 - Which has more glucose—homemade or store-bought jam?
 Try different brands of jams and jellies, including some with artificial sweetener.